Dr. Randall Ireson

 Rural Development Solutions

-Randall Ireson coordinated the American Friends Service Committee agricultural development program in the DPRK between 1998 and 2007.
+Randall Ireson works as a private consultant on rural and agricultural development issues in Asia.
+He directed the American Friends Service Committee (AFSC) agricultural development program in North Korea between 1998 and 2007.
 Working closely with several cooperative farms and North Korean research institutes, he designed and implemented a program which attempts to resolve some of the fundamental obstacles to improved food production in the DPRK.
 Dr. Ireson has made numerous trips to the DPRK, and has led over a dozen study delegations from the DPRK to the U.S. and other countries.

 Dr. Ireson has taught Sociology at Willamette University and the University of Albuquerque, and directed the Research and Evaluation Unit of the Oregon Department of Corrections.
 He received his M.S. and Ph.D. in Development Sociology from Cornell University, and a B.A. from Stanford University.